-Avocado root rot is a common fungal infection that results in large crop losses annually.
+Avocado root rot is a common fungal infection resulting in annual large crop losses.
 The fungus targets the tree at the roots and causes the roots to become brittle and blackened.

 This prevents the tree from being able to absorb nutrients from the soil, thus inhibiting the growth of the tree.

-Since most of the infection occurs underground, it’s probable you won’t notice anything wrong with your tree.
+Since most of the infection occurs underground, you probably won’t notice anything wrong with your tree.
 Signs of root rot include small, yellow, or lighter green leaves that become wilted over the progression of the disease.

-Fortunately, root rot is preventable simply by planting avocado trees in an area where there is adequate drainage or choosing to plant cultivars that are resistant to root rot.
+Fortunately, root rot is preventable simply by planting avocado trees in an area with adequate drainage or choosing to plant cultivars that are resistant to root rot.

 Fungicides and certain fertilizers can also assist in combating root rot.

-Avocado black streak is another disease that can prevent the growth of avocado trees and even cause them to eventually die.
+Avocado black streak is another disease that can prevent the growth of avocado trees and even cause them to die eventually.

 Although its exact cause isn’t known, it is suspected to be the result of another type of fungal infection.